klausweiss/dotfiles/nvim/pack/default/start/neogit/README.md

   console_timeout = 2000,
   -- Automatically show console if a command takes more than console_timeout milliseconds auto_show_console = true,
+  -- Persist the values of switches/options within and across sessions remember_settings = true,
+  -- Scope persisted settings on a per-project basis use_per_project_settings = true,
+  -- Array-like table of settings to never persist.
+Uses format "Filetype--cli-value" --   ie: `{ "NeogitCommitPopup--author", "NeogitCommitPopup--no-verify" }`
+  ignored_settings = {},
   -- Change the default way of opening the commit popup commit_popup = {
     kind = "split",